nationalarchives/ds-discovery-opensearch-taxonomy/README.md

-# Discovery taxonomy updater for Opensearch
+# Discovery Taxonomy for Opensearch

 ## Prerequisite